ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 ~~~~~~~~~~~~~~~~~~~

 You can use the built-in SSH Client in Windows (version 10 and above) or select from several freely available third-party SSH clients.
-These typically provide a graphical user interface (GUI) rather than a command-line interface. `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is a popular choice, `MobaXterm <http://mobaxterm.mobatek.net/>`_ is another one.
+These typically provide a graphical user interface (GUI) rather than a command-line interface. `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is a popular choice; `MobaXterm <http://mobaxterm.mobatek.net/>`_ is another one.

 Mac OS X
 ~~~~~~~~~

-Mac OS X comes with a built-in open-source version of SSH called OpenSSH.
-You can access it via the Terminal application.
+Mac OS X comes with a built-in open-source version of SSH called OpenSSH; access it via the Terminal application.
 `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is also available for Mac OS X.

 Linux
 ~~~~~~~

-The Linux operating system has SSH built into it.
-You use the Linux terminal application to connect via SSH.
+The Linux operating system has SSH built into it, use the Linux terminal application to connect via SSH.
 `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is also available for Linux.

 .. _access_vpn: